temporalio/samples-server/cloud/observability/datadog/README.md

 PromQL to Datadog
 =================

 The goal of this example script is to demonstrate the minimum work necessary to read recently generated metrics from a Temporal Cloud account using the Prometheus API and import them into DataDog while handling some common edge and error cases.
-Python was chosen for relative simplity and clarity, with some choices made to get from downloading this script to seeing metrics in DataDog as quickly as possible.
+Python was chosen for relative simplicity and clarity, with some choices made to get from downloading this script to seeing metrics in DataDog as quickly as possible.
 A Typescript example has also been contributed.

 Destination metrics could be modified to match a DataDog environment's naming conventions and metrics types by modifying the DataDog API calls as needed.